aiida-vasp/aiida-vasp/docs/source/tutorials/interacting_data.rst

 how we can tailor this.
 It is rather simple.
 First, we always try to retrieve what is stored in the ``_ALWAYS_RETRIEVE_LIST`` in ``calcs/vasp.py``, which currently is the ``CONTCAR``, ``OUTCAR``, ``vasprun.xml``, ``vasp_output``
 , any ``wannier90*`` file.
-The default setting ``settings['ALWAYS_STORE'] = True`` make sure these files will always be kept after a successful parsing step, which also results in a successful ``VaspCalculation``.
-One can specify ``settings['ALWAYS_STORE'] = False`` to delete these files after a successful parsing step if one only want to keep the parsed data, which are typically stored as `AiiDA`_ data nodes on the output of the process node.
+The default setting ``settings['ALWAYS_STORE'] = True`` make sure these files will always be kept after a successful parsing step, which also results in a successful :py:class:`VaspCalculation<aiida_vasp.calcs.vasp.VaspCalculation>`.
+One can specify
+``settings['ALWAYS_STORE'] = False`` to delete these files after a successful parsing step if one only want to keep the parsed data, which are typically stored as `AiiDA`_ data nodes on the output of the process node.
 In addition, it is possible to fine tune this.
 For instance, one might want to make sure to also download additional